James Bond 007: Everything or Nothing: Plot

 The game opens in the Pamir Mountains, Tajikistan, 2004, where MI6 agent James "007" Bond infiltrates a stronghold where an organization sells a stolen Soviet suitcase bomb.
 Bond triggers a firefight between the two factions making the exchange, using the confusion to steal the device and escape.

 Following the mission, Bond is briefed on the disappearance of Oxford scientist Dr. Katya Nadanova (Heidi Klum), who oversees a top-secret nanotechnology humanitarian project.
 Bond's search leads to a weapons research facility in Egypt, where he is ordered to rescue Nadanova and prevent the theft of the nanobot prototypes.
 Destroying the facility, Bond follows the kidnappers onto an armored train where he encounters and dispatches Jaws (using the likeness of Richard Kiel).
 Bond discovers Nadanova and rescues her before pursuing the terrorist via helicopter through the Valley of the Kings.
-Bond defeats the terrorist and takes Nadanova to her safehouse, where, after Bond departs, it is revealed that she is working in conjunction with Nikolai Diavolo (Willem Dafoe), a former KGB agent whose mentor and friend was Max Zorin (the primary antagonist of the 1985 film A View to a Kill).
+Bond defeats the terrorist and takes Nadanova to her safehouse, where, after Bond departs, it is revealed that she is working in conjunction with Nikolai Diavolo (Willem Dafoe), a former KGB agent who seeks revenge for the death of his mentor and friend Max Zorin (the primary antagonist of the 1985 film A View to a Kill).
 The two intend to repurpose the nanobots for far more sinister purposes than their original intention of repairing nuclear reactors.

 Upon returning to MI6, M (Judi Dench) informs Bond of the disappearance of another 00 agent, Jack Mason, alias 003, who was last seen investigating a platinum mine in Peru.
 Bond is sent there to track down Mason's last known contact, Serena St. Germaine (Shannon Elizabeth), an American geologist who may have a clue to his whereabouts.
 Serena takes Bond to a mining complex, where he discovers Mason is being tortured by Diavolo.
 Before succumbing to his wounds, Mason informs Bond that Diavolo intends to move his operations to New Orleans.
 Bond learns of Nadanova's ties with Diavolo when she captures Serena and throws her out of a helicopter.
 Bond dives off a cliff to rescue her through the use of Q's (John Cleese) rappel gadget, and the two escape Diavolo's mercenaries via tank.

 Searching New Orleans, Bond learns that Diavolo has enlisted a war criminal named Arkady Yayakov to help repurpose the nanobots.
 Bond infiltrates a factory owned by Diavolo and uncovers a lead pointing to a local nightclub owned by Yayakov, where he crosses paths with Mya Starling (Mýa), an NSA field operative who is also investigating Diavolo.
-However, Starling's cover is blown, and she is held by Yayakov in a 19th-century cemetery, who hands her over to local mobster Jean Le Rouge.
+However, Starling's cover is blown, and she is being held in a 19th-century cemetery by Yayakov, who hands her over to local mobster Jean Le Rouge.
 Bond and Le Rouge chase through the cemetery while dispatching Yayakov's men, eventually reaching a crematorium until Bond kills Le Rouge and rescues Starling.